Portland may offer incentives to convert short-term rentals to long-term housing

 To join the meetings on Tuesday, download the free Zoom app and click the link: https://zoom.us/j/635623968

-More information about the meetings and how to participate can be found at www.portlandmaine.gov.
+More information about the meetings and how to participate can be found at portlandmaine.gov.

 Send questions/comments to the editors.